 In 50 career games with 20 starts, Mulligan has caught 14 passes for 144 yards and one touchdown.

 Mulligan, 28, started his career as an undrafted rookie out of Maine.
-He was cut twice by the Dolphins in 2008 and the Titans out of training camp in 2009.
-He played in five games for the Jets in 2009, 13 games in 2010 and all 16 games with nine starts in 2011.
+He played in five games for the Jets as a rookie in 2009, 13 games in 2010 and all 16 games with nine starts in 2011.
 The Jets — like the Packers with Crabtree — didn’t give Mulligan a restricted free agent tender and he signed with St. Louis.
 He played in all 16 games with nine starts in 2012, finishing with eight receptions for 84 yards and a touchdown.

 At 6-foot-4 and 260 pounds, he's the same height but 15 pounds heavier than Crabtree.
 The Rams released him on March 22.